marvin-rubia/Stock-Investing-Strategy-Scraper/README.md

 # Scraping Function for Stock Investing Analysis and Prediction
-This repository develops my Python function to scrape key stock information from Yahoo Finance necessary for a 1-year investment strategy.
+This repository develops my Python function that scrapes key stock information from Yahoo Finance necessary for a 1-year investment strategy.
 The result is a dataset with 10 columns, including the target variable.
 The function can be used to collect more data for analysis and prediction.

 ## Plan
 As a positional stock trader, I want to simulate the experience of deciding whether to buy a stock or not.
 My goal is to produce a dataset that can be used for analysis and prediction.
 This is similar to the common trading practice of __backtesting__, which is a process to decide whether a trading system is really profitable, based on its performance using historical prices.
 Unfortunately, almost all backtesting softwares/platforms out there are not free.
 Hence, I'll do it on my own in Python.